-(i) A reasonable charge is determined for each service reimbursed by carriers.1 (ii) The "customary charge" for a physician for any type of service is defined to be the median charge used by that physician for that type of service for enrollees in the program during the calendar year preceding the fiscal year in which the claim is processed.
-Thus there is on the average a delay of 11⁄2 years in recognizing any increase in customary charges and such charges are determined solely from services performed for enrollees in the program.2

-(iii) The "prevailing charge" for any type of service in a geographical area is defined to be the 75th percentile of the customary fees for that service by the physicians in that area.3
+(i) A reasonable charge is determined for each service reimbursed by carriers. (ii) The "customary charge" for a physician for any type of service is defined to be the median charge used by that physician for that type of service for enrollees in the program during the calendar year preceding the fiscal year in which the claim is processed.
+Thus there is on the average a delay of 11⁄2 years in recognizing any increase in customary charges and such charges are determined solely from services performed for enrollees in the program.
+5 are determined solely from services performed for enrollees in the program. (iii) The "prevailing charge" for any type of service in a geographical area is defined to be the 75th percentile of the customary fees for that service by the physicians in that area.